panko/udprog-robocar-shellscript/README.md

 # udprogautoschellscript
-It installs and runs the robocar software, which i owned by the university of debrecen.
+It installs and runs the robocar software. (university of debrecen)